 Many enterprises choose to utilize a cloud hosting environment because it’s highly reliable.
-With traditional servers, you could be affected by other users overloading them.
+With traditional servers, you could be affected by other users overloading them or hardware issues.
 With cloud hosting, what your cloud neighbor does won’t affect you because any software issues that come up are independent of the cloud environment.

-Being insulated from what other cloud server users do creates an incredibly reliable system that shared servers can’t guarantee you.
+Being insulated from what other cloud server users do and having some redundancy creates an incredibly reliable system that shared servers can’t guarantee you.

 Remember what we said before about being able to configure the servers in cloud hosting to our needs?
 We can do so because the infrastructure of any cloud hosting setup provides us with more resources than we’ll ever be able to use.
 The almost unlimited resources inherent in the cloud hosting setup is what makes it fantastic for scalability.

 Say you’re expecting an unusually high number of website visitors on a certain day, like at the start of a big sale.
 All you have to do is call your hosting company to let them know that you expect to receive extra traffic, and resources will automatically be scaled to your needs during the specified time.